 The surgical time varies depending upon what is done; it can be anywhere from 2-4 hours in duration.
 After surgery you will spend at least 2-3 hours in the recovery area and will then be discharged.
 We offer private duty nursing care if desired.
 Details regarding this may be discussed during your consultation.
-Likewise, if surgery is done with a general anesthetic at the hospital you will spend a minimum of one hour in the recovery area.
-You will then be taken to the nursing unit where you will be cared for until your discharge the following day.

 When surgery is complete, you’ll be taken to a recovery area.
 A bulky head dressing will be wrapped around your head and neck to help control swelling.
 Small drainage tubes are placed beneath the skin on both sides of the neck to drain away fluids that might otherwise accumulate.
 Discomfort is usually minimal, however pain medication prescribed by your surgeon will help to relieve the discomfort.